 - No criminal offense was committed – perhaps you are, in fact, the owner of the property in question, or had permission from the owner to do what you did to their property.

-What’s more, in some cases, the value of the damage done will be questioned and you may have a defense in that regard.
+In some cases, the value of the damage done will be questioned and you may have a defense in that regard.
 When this is the case, a skilled attorney may be able to get a felony vandalism charge reduced to a misdemeanor.

 Whatever the circumstances, consulting with an experienced criminal defense lawyer to find out what your options are will be in your best interest.